This is our review of the new Upper Class suite on Virgin Atlantic’s A330-900neo aircraft.

 I was on a special celebration flight.
-Media representatives were joined by a variety of Virgin Atlantic competition winners and their plus ones as well as some of Virgin’s most frequent flyers.
+Media were joined by a variety of Virgin Atlantic competition winners and their plus ones as well as some of Virgin’s most frequent flyers.
 Our ticket was free and Virgin Atlantic also provided accommodation and entertainment in Tampa.

 Introducing Virgin Atlantic’s A330neo ….

 Virgin Atlantic is currently in the midst of a big fleet renewal program.
 Whilst it already operates a fleet of A330 aircraft, it will gradually phase these out in favour of 16 newer A330neo.
 By 2027, the entire Virgin Atlantic fleet will comprise latest-generation aircraft, including the A350 and Boeing 787.

 The A330neo is an updated version of the Airbus A330.
 The ‘neo’ stands for ‘new engine option’ – Airbus has teamed up with Rolls Royce to offer a brand new and more energy efficient jet engines based on the A350’s that need less fuel to fly the same distance.

 Other improvements include new carbon fibre winglets and aerodynamic improvements that, in total, mean the A330neo is around 14% more fuel efficient than the original A330.
 It can also fly marginally further.